phoenix-rtos/phoenix-rtos-doc/hostutils/psdisk.md

 ## Examples

 The following example generates a partition table for MICRON MT25QL01GBBB.
-The size of the memory and sector bases on data from <https://pl.mouser.com/datasheet/2/671/MT25Q_QLKT_L_01G_BBB_0-1283539.pdf>
+The size of the memory and sector based on data from <https://pl.mouser.com/datasheet/2/671/MT25Q_QLKT_L_01G_BBB_0-1283539.pdf>

 ### Creating partition table